smcbride-ca/papermc-geyser-docker/README.md

 - Minecraft Version
   - **Name:** `MC_VERSION`
   - **NOT SUPPORTED WITH GEYSER**
+    - This requires ViaVersion and in certain cases, ViaBackwards/ViaRewind
   - Set this to the Minecraft version that the server should support.
   - Note: there must be a PaperMC release for the specified version of Minecraft.
   - If this is not set, the latest version supported by PaperMC will be used.